Iberian Wildlife Tours - Wildlife Holidays in Spain and Portugal

 © John Muddeman

-There are currently 77 species (27 damselflies; 50 dragonflies; 35 genera) of Odonata recorded in mainland Spain (including the Balearic Islands), with 63 species cited from mainland Portugal (23 damselflies; 40 dragonflies; 29 genera).
-In the Canary Islands there are just 10 species (1 damselfly; 9 dragonflies; 7 genera), of which the damselfly and two dragonfly species do not occur in the rest of Spain.
-Of special note is Sympetrum (striolatum) nigrifemur: a Macaronesian endemic shared with Madeira.
-On Madeira there are 4 species (2 damselflies; 2 dragonflies; 3 genera) including a damselfly of Nearctic origin found nowhere else in the Western Palearctic.
-On the Azores 6 species are known (1 damselfly; 5 dragonflies; 3 genera).
-This gives a total of 80 confirmed species in 35 genera in Spain, 65 species in 29 genera in Portugal and 81 species in 35 genera overall.
+In total 79 species (28 damselflies; 50 dragonflies; 34 genera; including 1 extinct species and genus) of Odonata have been recorded in mainland Spain (including the Balearic Islands), with 63 species cited from mainland Portugal (23 damselflies; 40 dragonflies; 29 genera).
+In the Canary Islands just 15 species (3 damselflies; 12 dragonflies; 9 genera; 1 damselfly and 3 dragonflies are apparently vagrants) have been recorded, of which two resident damselfly, plus two resident and one vagrant dragonfly species do not or have not occurred in the rest of Spain.
+Of special note is Sympetrum (striolatum) nigrifemur, a Macaronesian endemic shared with Madeira.
+On Madeira 7 species (2 damselflies; 5 dragonflies; 3 genera) have been recorded.
+On the Azores 6 species are known (1 damselfly; dragonflies; 3 genera), including a damselfly of Nearctic origin found nowhere else in the Western Palearctic.
+This gives a total of 84 confirmed species in 33 genera in Spain (including 1 extinct species and genus), 65 species in 30 genera in Portugal and 85 species in 34 genera overall (including 1 extinct species and genus)

 Ischnura saharensis